yueyue2299/TeNNet-SAC/README.md

 MIT License.
 See [LICENSE](LICENSE) for details.

+## Citation

+If you use this project in your research, please cite:

+- **PINN-SAC**
+We plan to release a related manuscript.
+Citation information will be added here when available.

 ## References

 This project builds upon the following foundational models.
 If you use this project in your research, we encourage you to cite them as well: